 Student Lounges (3) – Comfortable spaces for individual work and student gatherings, the student lounges will enable students to meet informally in groups or with faculty members, and also host community programming.

-Security Instructional Labs – These two labs are primarily for instructional purpose.
-Equipped with high performance workstations with virtual environment installed, students will be able to experiment with various types and versions of computer operating systems and applications to conduct lab assignments.
+Security Instructional Labs – These two labs are primarily for instructional purposes.
+Equipped with high-performance workstations with a virtual environment installed, students will be able to experiment with various types and versions of computer operating systems and applications to conduct lab assignments.

 Security Lab Equipment Cage – Efficient and readily accessible secure storage for equipment shared between multiple labs.

 AirGap Lab and Server Room – The new Air Gap Lab will feature a network of computers that will be cut off from access to both the RIT network and the Internet to facilitate a wide range of security exercises without risking harm to the broader community.
 In the server room, multiple sets of network devices and servers are installed for students to conduct blue, red, and white team exercises.
 The server room is adjacent to but separated from the Air Gap so as to provide a quiet lab environment for instruction.